 If you don’t have any GFCI outlets in your home, we strongly recommend having us install them for each of the bedrooms, as well as any room where water is used (i.e. the kitchen and bathrooms).
 It’s a simple operation, and you’ll feel much safer afterwards.

-Kilowatt Heating, Air Conditioning and Electrical: Call our friendly technicians 24/7 for exceptional customer service!
+Kilowatt Heating, Air Conditioning and Electrical: Call our certified service technicians 24/7 for exceptional customer service!